Millicharged particles from proton bremsstrahlung in the atmosphere: Signals at Super-K

+In our analysis we use the data with {a} total exposure of 359 kton-year, accumulated during the first four Super-K runs, with running time 1497 days, 794 days, 562 days, and 2970 days, respectively \cite{Super-Kamiokande:2011lwo, Super-Kamiokande:2021jaq}.
+We use the Super-K data with Cherenkov angles ranging from 38 to 50 degrees, which correspond to recoiled electrons.
+For the first three Super-K runs (total exposure {of} 176 kton-year), we use the efficiency curve given in figure 10 of Ref.~\cite{Super-Kamiokande:2011lwo}.
+We bin the signal events using the same bins in the Super-K data \cite{Super-Kamiokande:2011lwo}: 18 bins with a 4 MeV bin width for each in the recoil energy of 16-88 MeV.
+For the Super-K-IV data (total exposure of 183 kton-year), we bin the signal events using the same bins in the Super-K data \cite{Super-Kamiokande:2021jaq}: 31 bins with a 2 MeV bin width for each in the recoil energy of 16-78 MeV.

-Because of the unknown background in the SuperK data, we follow Ref.\ \cite{ArguellesDelgado:2021lek} to take a background-agnostic approach such that only the bins in which the data events are less than MCP signal events are used to build the likelihood function.
-We use the Poisson distribution to compute the likelihood for each data bin
+Because of the limited knowledge on the detailed background in the Super-K data, we use the background-agnostic method \cite{ArguellesDelgado:2021lek} to set the constraints.
+In this method, for the bins where the number of data events is less than the expected MCP signal events, we use the Poisson distribution to compute the likelihood for each data bin

 where $D_i$ and $S_i$ are the data events and the expected signal events in the $i$-th bin.
-The total likelihood is ${\cal L}= \Pi_i {\cal L}_i$, and the test statistics is
+Otherwise the likelihood ${\cal L}_i$ is taken to be 1.
+The total likelihood is ${\cal L}= \Pi_i {\cal L}_i$, and the test {statistic} is